Loft conversions are some of the most popular ways to transform the functional appeal of your home.

 Dormers are another great choice and they are often used when a sloping exterior roof is present.
 First, a vertical wall will be built on the slope.
 This wall is then adjoined to a horizontal roof that extends from the slope; essentially forming a 90-degree angle.
 The flat section is also able to provide the maximum amount of headroom; ideal if you are concerned about a limited amount of interior space.

 Hipped to Gable Dormer

 One variant of the standard dormer is known as a hipped-to-gable dormer.
 A “hipped” roof is defined as a roof with angled edges between the lower ridges and the eaves.
-In some locations these are known as “colonial” designs.
-The main intention of a hipped-to-gable dormer is to modify the hipped side of the roof so that its gables are perpendicular with the ground.
+In some locations, these are known as “colonial” designs.
+The main intention of a hipped-to-gable dormer is to modify the hipped side of the roof so that its gables are perpendicular to the ground.
 This method is often used when working with semi-detached homes or chalets.
 Please note that there may be times when planning permission will be required (this is covered in a later section).